 Caring for Scissors

 To care for your scissors, make sure you only use them to cut fabric.
 Cutting paper with them will dull the blades.
-Also, try not to open and close the scissors unless you have fabric in them, because this will also wear down your blades.
-When your scissors aren’t cutting very well any more, you can often take them to a craft store for sharpening.
-Ask if your local craft store if they have a special knife or scissors sharpening day.
+Also, try not to open and close the scissors unless you have the fabric in them because this will also wear down your blades.
+When your scissors aren’t cutting very well anymore, you can often take them to a craft store for sharpening.
+Ask your local craft store if they have a special knife or scissors sharpening day.